 If cost is the deciding factor for you when it comes to choosing between laminate or vinyl, then you’ll want the nitty-gritty facts.
 All in all, both laminate and vinyl are great cost-effective methods of getting the aesthetic of stone or wood in your home without having to break the bank on the real deal.
 The main advantage of vinyl over laminate is vinyl doesn’t need an underlay, as it already has a built-in spongy soft layer that makes it soft to walk on.

-The cheapest laminate currently on offer at Tapi is £14.99 per sq. meter, and the cheapest vinyl is £16.99.
+The cheapest laminate currently on offer at Tapi is £14.99 per sq. metre, and the cheapest vinyl is £16.99.
 There will also be additional accessories needed, such as edging strips, threshold transition strips and scotia when fitting most flooring types, so it’s worth bearing in mind that these are not the final costs.

 Based on a 4x4 room, and excluding fitting and accessory costs, our cheapest vinyl flooring would cost roughly £272 while the cheapest laminate option would cost approximately £240.
 There's a handy flooring cost calculator on all of our product pages that can estimate how much your floor will cost (excluding fitting).